idiap/facereclib/doc/installation.rst

 FaceRecLib
 ~~~~~~~~~~
-To have a stable version of the FaceRecLib, the safest option is to go to the FaceRecLib_'s web page on Pypi_ and download the latest version.
+To have a stable version of the FaceRecLib, the safest option is to go to the `FaceRecLib <http://pypi.python.org/pypi/facereclib>`_\s web page on PyPI_ and download the latest version.

 Nevertheless, the library is also available as a project of `Idiap at GitHub`_.
 To check out the current version of the FaceRecLib, go to the console, move to any place you like and call: